paypal/paypal-ios/docs/PayPal/integration.md

 You will need to set up authorization to use the PayPal Payments SDK.
 Follow the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to create a client ID.

-You will need a server integration to create an order and capture the funds using [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2).
+You will need a server integration to create an order to capture funds using the [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2).
-For initial setup, the `curl` commands below can be used in place of a server SDK.
+For initial setup, the `curl` commands below can be used as a reference for making server-side RESTful API calls.

 ## Add PayPal Payments